El Gouna Egypt Travel Guide

 Koshary provides a hearty and flavorful Egyptian vegetarian dish, a national staple found in specialized Koshary restaurants or some local Egyptian eateries.

-El Gouna’s food scene is a fulfilling part of the travel experience, with different ways to every taste and budget, from fine dining to tastes from around the world.
+El Gouna’the food environment is a fulfilling part of the travel experience, with different ways to every taste and budget, from fine dining to tastes from all over the world.

-Charter a private yacht from Abu Tig Marina for a dining experience on the Red Sea, often with fresh seafood grilled on board.
+Charter a private yacht from Abu Tig Marina for a dining time on the Red Sea, often with fresh seafood grilled on board.

-Several beach clubs offer casual dining directly on the sand, with ocean views and a relaxed atmosphere.
+Several beach clubs offer casual dining directly on the sand, with ocean views and a chill atmosphere.

 Carry a Translation card explaining dietary restrictions in Arabic for clearer communication.